sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Every kube-managed feature should have an entry in CONFIG-DB, FEATURE table.
    * Any utility that requires the list of all features would refer to this FEATURE table in CONFIG-DB.

  A couple of proposals are listed below.
 The poposal-1, the easiest option is provided as part of this doc.
-The rest are *only* suggestions for brainstorming for now.
+The rest are *only* suggestions for brainstorming.

  ## Proposal - 1:
   Provide a config command that can create a .service and bash scripts for a feature with simple requirements like,
     * This feature depends on zero or more features &&
     * No other feature depends on this feature &&
-    * Transparent to wam-reboot & fast-reboot
+    * Transparent to warm-reboot & fast-reboot
       implying it does not affect data plane traffic directly or indirectly.

   The `config feature install <name>` would create the necessary files.